This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Global Symbols

-This section introduces the Globals symbols page and details the different following elements:
+This section introduces the Symbols page and its main actions:

 Global symbols page